-If outdoor thermostats are installed, the outdoor ambient must be below the set point of these thermostats for the heaters to operate.
+NOTE: If outdoor thermostats are installed, the outdoor ambient must be below the set point of these thermostats for the heaters to operate.
 It may be necessary to jumper these thermostats to check heater operation if outdoor ambient is mild.

-- 7. THERMOSTATS WITH EMERGENCY HEAT.
-For thermostats with an emergency heat switch, raise the temperature setting until the heating second stage makes contact.
+- 7. For thermostats with emergency heat switch, return to step 6.
 The emergency heat switch is located at the bottom of the thermostat.
 Move the switch to emergency heat.
-The heat pump will stop, the blower will continue to run, all heaters will come on and the thermostat emergency heat light will come on. - 8.
+The heat pump will stop, the blower will continue to run, all heaters will come on and the thermostat emergency heat indicator will come on. - 8.
 If checking the unit in the wintertime, when the outdoor coil is cold enough to actuate the defrost control, observe at least one defrost cycle to make sure the unit defrosts completely.